 This grant program is administered by the University and is awarded to undergraduate students who demonstrate exceptional financial need and are enrolled at least half-time.
-The minimum SEOG award is \$100 per year.
-Priority is given to students who qualify for a Pell Grant and show a represented demonstrated financial need as determined by the FAFSA EFC.
+The minimum FSEOG award is \$100 per year.
+Priority is given to students who qualify for the Federal Pell Grant.